We spent over 800 hours testing the best air purifiers — here are our top 5

 Buy it if

 ✅ You need to cover a large space: This air purifier will suit rooms of up to 465 sq ft, which is pretty sizable.
-And thanks to its CADR scores of 300, 320 and 300 for dust, smoke and pollen respectively, it will filter your air both quickly and effectively.

-You want something easy to use: The touch-based control panel on top of this air purifier is very easy and intuitive to operate.
+You want something simple to use: The touch-based control panel on top of this air purifier is very easy and intuitive to operate.
 Plus there’s a quick reference guide included to help get you started.

 Don't buy it if: